sendgrid/sendgrid-python/TROUBLESHOOTING.md

 <a name="error"></a>
 ## Error Messages

-To read the error message returned by SendGrid's API:
+To read the error message returned by SendGrid's API in Python 2.X:

 ```python
 import urllib2